Teradata/stacki-wiki/Frontend-Installation.md

 ![](images/stacki_config_step_6a.png)

 You can also load more pallets through a network by clicking on "Add Pallets" and providing the URL to the pallets server.
-This is another method to load pallets as well.
+This is another method to load pallets.

 ![](images/stacki_config_step_6c.png)